IceLuna/Eagle/docs/source/rendering/other_settings.rst

 - `2D Object Picking`.
 If set to false, 2D objects will be ignored during object picking.
 Again, affects only runtime.
 This setting is ignored if ``Object Picking`` is disabled.

 - `Line Width`.
 Controls the width of rendered lines.
-Lines are currently used for rendering debug information (for example, bounds of collisions and lights).
+The editor uses lines for rendering debug information (for example, bounds of collisions and lights).

 - `Grid Scale`.
 It's purely a parameter for the editor.
 It allows you to control the scale of the editor grid.